 Grafted American Persimmon Trees

-All Blue Hill grafted American persimmons are grafted onto the very vigorous rootstock of Full Draw seedlings.
-Grafted trees grow true to original tree characteristics and bear fruit sooner than trees grown from seeds.
-Grafted persimmons will typically begin producing in 3-5 years depend on your soil fertility and care.
+All Blue Hill’s grafted American persimmon trees are grafted onto the very vigorous 90 chromosome Rootstock.
+When used as rootstock, these persimmons will provide you with a vast persimmon tree reaching heights of up to 80′ and producing excessive fruit.
+Grafted female persimmon trees (genetic clones) grow true to original tree characteristics and bear fruit sooner than trees grown from seeds.
+Grafted persimmons will typically begin producing in 3-5 years, depending on your soil nutrients, soil Ph, and care.

 American Persimmons Seedlings